pytorch/pytorch.github.io/_get_started/installation/azure.md

 Once you are logged in, you will be brought to your [Azure portal](https://portal.azure.com/){:target="_blank"}.
 You can even learn more about Azure through a set of [simple video tutorials](https://azure.microsoft.com/en-us/get-started/video/){:target="_blank"}.

-### GPU-based Virtual Machines

-Generally, you will be using [Azure Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/){:target="_blank"}) to begin with PyTorch.
-Microsoft has various virtual machine types and pricing options, with both [Linux](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/){:target="_blank"} and [Windows](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/){:target="_blank"}, all of which are configured for specific use cases.
-For PyTorch, it is highly recommended that you use the [GPU optimized](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-gpu){:target="_blank"}, virtual machines.
-They are tailored for the high compute needs of machine learning.

-The expense of your virtual machine is directly correlated to the number of GPUs that it contains.
-The NC6 virtual machine is, for example, one of the smallest, cheapest virtual machines and can actually be suitable for many use cases.

 ## Azure Machine Learning Service
 {: #microsoft-azure-machine-learning-service}